How to Fix a Door Ripped Off Its Hinges (Stripped Screw Hole Fix)

 Why Doors Get Ripped Off Hinges

 Doors don’t just pop off hinges for no reason.
-I learned this when my garage door gave way after years of heavy use.
-Rough handling, like slamming or pulling too hard, can weaken hinges.
-Kids swinging on doors or pets jumping against them can do it, too.
-My dog once rammed into my interior door, loosening the hinges over time.
+Rough handling, like slamming or pulling too hard, can weaken hinges over time.
+Kids swinging on doors or pets jumping against them can do it too — repeated stress loosens the screws long before the hinge visibly fails.

 Poor installation is another culprit.
 If hinges aren’t secured properly, they can pull out under stress.
-Weather can also play a role—moisture swells wooden doors, making them heavier and stressing hinges.
-It’s like neglecting your car’s suspension; small issues build up until something breaks.
+Weather plays a role too — moisture swells wooden doors, making them heavier and putting more strain on the hinges holding them.

 Assessing the Damage

 Before you grab your tools, take a close look at the problem.
-I did this with my garage door to figure out what went wrong.
 Is the door itself damaged, like cracked wood or dents?
 Are the hinges bent or pulled out?
-Check the door frame too—screws might have ripped out, leaving holes.
+Check the door frame too — screws might have ripped out, leaving stripped holes behind.

 Gathering Tools and Materials

-You’ll need a solid toolkit, but nothing too fancy.
-I used a screwdriver (Phillips and flathead), a drill, wood filler, sandpaper, a hammer, a chisel, and replacement screws or hinges if needed.
+You’ll need a basic door hardware toolkit: a screwdriver (Phillips and flathead), a drill, wood filler, sandpaper, a hammer, a chisel, and replacement screws or hinges if needed.
 A level ensures the door hangs straight, and a tape measure helps with alignment.
-I keep these in my garage from car projects, so I was set.

-If the wood is damaged, grab wood glue or dowels for repairs.
-New hinges cost $5-$20, depending on size.
-If the door or frame is badly splintered, you might need a patch of wood or a new door, but let’s try fixing it first.
-It’s like having spare parts for a car repair—be ready for anything.
+If the wood is damaged, grab wood glue or 3/8-inch dowels for repairs.
+New hinges cost $5–$20 depending on size.
+If the door or frame is badly splintered, you may need a wood patch or a new door — but try fixing it first.

 Safety First: Preparing the Work Area

 Wear gloves to protect your hands from splinters or sharp hinge edges.
 Safety glasses are smart too, especially when drilling or chiseling.
-If the door is swinging loose, prop it with a chair or wedge to keep it steady, like jacking up a car securely before working.
+If the door is swinging loose, prop it with a wedge to keep it steady while you work.

 Removing the Damaged Door

-If the door is still attached, you need to take it off.
-I started by supporting my garage door with a couple of sawhorses.
-If hinges are intact, unscrew them from the frame or door, depending on where they’re still attached.
-I used a Phillips screwdriver and held the door to keep it from falling.
+If the door is still attached, support it on a couple of sawhorses first.
+If hinges are intact, unscrew them from the frame or door, depending on where they’re still attached, while holding the door to keep it from falling.

-If hinges are bent or stuck, spray WD-40 to loosen screws.
+If hinges are bent or stuck, spray WD-40 to loosen the screws.
 For pins still in the hinges, tap them out with a hammer and a flathead screwdriver.
-I had to wiggle one pin free on my door.
-Set the door aside on a flat surface, like laying out car parts during a repair.
-Keep screws and hinges in a container so they don’t roll under your workbench.
+Set the door aside on a flat surface, and keep screws and hinges in a container so they don’t roll away.

 Repairing the Door’s Wood Damage

 A ripped-off hinge often leaves splintered wood or stripped screw holes.
-My garage door had a mess around the top hinge.
-For small cracks, I applied wood glue, pressed the pieces together, and clamped them for a few hours.
-It’s like bonding a cracked car part with epoxy.
+For small cracks, apply wood glue, press the pieces together, and clamp them for a few hours.

 Fixing the Door Frame

-The door frame often takes a hit, too.
-I found my frame had splintered where the hinge screws pulled out.
-Clean out loose wood with a chisel, like scraping rust off a car’s frame.
-Apply wood filler or glue to small cracks, then sand smooth once dry.
+The door frame often takes a hit too, especially where the hinge screws pulled out.
+Clean out loose wood with a chisel, apply wood filler or glue to small cracks, then sand smooth once dry.

-For bigger damage, I cut a small wood patch, glued it in place, and secured it with screws.
-Drill pilot holes to prevent splitting.
-I painted the patch to match the frame, like touching up a car’s bodywork.
-Check the frame’s alignment with a level—any warping can make the door hang wrong.
+For bigger frame damage, cut a small wood patch, glue it in place, and secure it with screws, drilling pilot holes to prevent splitting.
+If the damage is isolated to the hinge side of the frame rather than the whole door, see our dedicated hinge-side frame repair guide for that narrower fix.
+Check the frame’s alignment with a level — warping can make the door hang wrong.

 Replacing or Repairing Hinges

 Bent or broken hinges need attention.
-I inspected mine and found that one was warped.
-If hinges are reusable, clean them with a wire brush and WD-40 to remove rust.
-For bent hinges, I tried hammering them flat on a workbench, but if they’re too damaged, replace them.
+If a hinge is reusable, clean it with a wire brush and WD-40 to remove rust.
+For bent hinges, try hammering them flat on a workbench — if they’re too damaged, replace them.

 New hinges should match the old ones in size and screw placement.
-I bought heavy-duty hinges for my garage door to handle the weight.
 Line up the hinge on the door, mark screw holes with a pencil, and drill pilot holes.
-It’s like aligning a car’s new part before bolting it on.
+Not sure which screw gauge or length to buy?
+See our door hinge screw sizing chart before you shop.

 Reattaching the Door

-Now it’s time to hang the door back up.
-This part felt like installing a new car door panel—tricky but rewarding.
-With a friend’s help, I lifted my door and aligned the hinges with the frame.
+With a friend’s help, lift the door and align the hinges with the frame.
 If you’re using new hinges, attach them to the door first, then the frame.

 Insert hinge pins or screw the hinges into the frame, starting with the top hinge for stability.
-I tapped pins in with a hammer, checking alignment as I went.
-Tighten screws gradually, like torquing a car’s lug nuts in a star pattern.
-Use a level to ensure the door hangs straight.
+Tighten screws gradually in sequence, checking alignment as you go, and use a level to confirm the door hangs straight.

 Adjusting the Door for Smooth Operation

-A newly hung door might need tweaks, like tuning a car’s suspension.
-I opened and closed my door to check for sticking or gaps.
-If it rubs the frame, loosen hinge screws slightly and shift the door.
-I had to nudge mine up a bit to clear the floor.
+A newly hung door might need small tweaks.
+Open and close it to check for sticking or gaps.
+If it rubs the frame, loosen the hinge screws slightly and shift the door until it clears.

-If the door doesn’t close flush, adjust the strike plate (the metal piece the latch hits).
-Loosen its screws and move it slightly, like adjusting a car’s hood latch.
-Test the door’s swing and lock to ensure everything clicks, like a smooth gear shift.
+If the door doesn’t close flush, adjust the strike plate — the metal piece the latch hits.
+Loosen its screws and move it slightly, then test the door’s swing and lock to confirm everything catches properly.

 Reinforcing the Repair for Longevity

-To prevent future rip-offs, I reinforced my door.
-I added longer screws (2-3 inches) to the hinges for a stronger hold, like upgrading to high-strength bolts in a car.
-For heavy doors, consider adding a third hinge for extra support, which I did for my garage door.
+To prevent future rip-offs, add longer screws (2–3 inches) to the hinges for a stronger hold.
+For heavy doors, consider adding a third hinge for extra support.

-Check the door’s weight—if it’s too heavy, the hinges will strain again.
-I sanded my door’s edges to reduce swelling from moisture, like sealing a car’s undercarriage against rust.
-Regular maintenance, like tightening screws yearly, keeps hinges secure.
+Check the door’s weight — if it’s too heavy, the hinges will strain again.
+Sand the door’s edges to reduce swelling from moisture, and tighten hinge screws yearly as routine maintenance.

 Painting or Finishing the Door

-After repairs, your door might need a touch-up.
-My garage door had visible patches, so I sanded the repaired areas and applied primer.
-I painted it to match the rest of the door, like blending a car’s new paint job.
+After repairs, sand the repaired areas and apply primer, then paint to match the rest of the door.
 Use exterior paint for outdoor doors to resist the weather.

-For interior doors, stain or varnish can work if you prefer a wood look.
-I sealed my repairs with a clear coat for protection, like waxing a car to lock in shine.
-Let the finish dry completely before rehanging or using the door heavily.
+For interior doors, stain or varnish works if you prefer a wood look.
+Seal repairs with a clear coat for protection, and let the finish dry completely before rehanging or using the door heavily.

 Maintaining Your Door and Hinges

-A fixed door needs care to stay strong, like a car needs regular oil changes.
-I check my hinges every six months, tightening screws and adding a drop of lubricant to the pins.
-Clean hinges with a cloth to remove dust or grime, like detailing a car’s chrome.
+A fixed door needs care to stay strong.
+Check hinges every six months, tightening screws and adding a drop of lubricant to the pins.
+Clean hinges with a cloth to remove dust or grime.

 Keep the door’s track or threshold clean to prevent sticking.
-For wooden doors, seal or paint them every few years to block moisture.
-My garage door stays smooth because I maintain it, just like I keep my car’s engine purring with routine care.
+For wooden doors, seal or paint them every few years to block moisture from swelling the wood again.

 Troubleshooting Common Issues

-I hit a few snags fixing my door, so let’s cover common problems.
-If the door still wobbles, check for loose screws or a warped frame.
-I tightened all screws and used a level to confirm alignment.
-If screws won’t hold, use longer ones or dowels to reinforce holes.
+If the door still wobbles, check for loose screws or a warped frame, then tighten all screws and use a level to confirm alignment.
+If screws won’t hold, use longer ones or dowels to reinforce the holes.

 If the door sticks after rehanging, sand the edges or adjust the hinges.
-I had to shave a bit off my door’s bottom to clear the threshold.
-If the latch doesn’t catch, the strike plate might need repositioning.
-It’s like troubleshooting a car’s misfire—small tweaks fix big issues.
+If the latch doesn’t catch, the strike plate likely needs repositioning — small tweaks usually fix what looks like a bigger problem.

 When to Replace Instead of Repair

-Sometimes, a door or frame is too damaged to fix.
-I considered this when my garage door had deep cracks, but the repairs worked.
-If the wood is rotted, warped, or splintered beyond patching, a new door might be smarter.
-The same goes for a frame that’s cracked or sagging.
+Sometimes a door or frame is too damaged to fix.
+If the wood is rotted, warped, or splintered beyond patching, a new door is the smarter call.
+The same goes for a frame that’s cracked or sagging structurally.

-New doors cost $200-$800, depending on the material, like buying a new car part versus patching an old one.
-If hinges keep failing despite repairs, the door might be too heavy for them.
-I weighed the cost and effort and stuck with fixing, but I know when to call it quits.
+New doors cost $200–$800 depending on the material.
+If hinges keep failing despite repairs, the door itself may be too heavy for them — weigh the cost and effort before deciding.

 Cost and Budget Considerations